avinoamhenig/jam/README.md

-To run: `runhaskell -W -isrc Trns.Repl`
+To run: `runhaskell -W -isrc Jts.Repl`

 Then try: `.l example_programs/iszero`
 (you can also run individual transformation script lines).